hypo69/hypo/docs/gemini/consultant/ru/utils/xls.md

 def save_xls_file(data: Dict[str, List[Dict]], file_path: str) -> bool:
+    """
-    """Saves JSON data to an Excel file.
+    Saves JSON data to an Excel file.

-    :param data: Dictionary with sheet names and data.
+    :param data: Data to save (dictionary where keys are sheet names and values are lists of dictionaries).
     :param file_path: Path to the output Excel file.
-    :return: True if saving was successful, False otherwise.
+    :returns: True if successful, False otherwise.
-    :raises Exception: If an error occurs during saving.
     """
     try:
         with pd.ExcelWriter(file_path, engine='xlsxwriter') as writer: